A Look Inside: Military Counseling

 When it comes to working with service members and their families, certain things can increase treatment effectiveness.
 While building trust is important in any counselor-client relationship, it’s especially important and harder to establish with service members.
 Because of their years of military training, they may be more hesitant to open up and trust people.
 Yet there are specific skills and knowledge that counselors possess to build rapport and gain trust.
 Here are some factors for effective treatment of military clients.

 - Understand their grit.
-To effectively engage and work towards treatment goals with service members, it’s necessary to understand their grit.
+To effectively engage and work towards treatment goals with service members, it may be useful to understand their grit.
 These clients may have been through dire conditions and life-changing experiences that civilians will most likely never see.
 And it’s this fortitude that allowed them to survive it.
-Military clients should not be underestimated because of their dedicated and loyal personality traits.

 - Recognize their character.
 To a military member, character is everything.
 Words like loyalty, duty, respect, service, honor, courage, and integrity have a strong meaning and are held close to heart.
 To be able to build rapport and trust during military counseling sessions, it’s necessary to recognize these aspects of their character and utilize them in treatment planning.